 Five weeks before your due date, we’ll get together for our larger prenatal visit (typically a few hours long) to dig in deeper about your birth – your hopes and fears, support needs, and how we can work best as a team.
 I provide 24 hour on-call support from 38 weeks until you have your baby, and will come to you when you are in labor, whether that is at home or in the hospital.
 I can assist with breastfeeding support immediately following the birth, and provide photography of the labor and delivery if you desire.

 I stay with you for a few hours after the baby’s birth, and then I am in close contact over the phone for the next few days.
-I provide one postpartum visit to your home 1-2 weeks following the birth and can help troubleshoot topics ranging from ways to get more rest to tips for soothing baby.
-This is also a time for us to talk about and process the birth.
+I provide one postpartum visit to your home plus unlimited phone and video (zoom) in the week following the birth and can help troubleshoot topics ranging from ways to get more rest to tips for soothing baby and talking about the birth.